wzxha/Sdifft/README.md

 ```

 ## License
-Diff is released under the MIT license.
+Sdifft is released under the MIT license.
 See LICENSE for details.